'Lies My Teacher Told Me,' And How American History Can Be Used As A Weapon

 The assistant attorney general for the state of Mississippi asked why he had voted against our book.
 And he had us turn to [a] page where there's a photo of a lynching.
 Now, our textbook at that time was the only textbook in America that included a photo of a lynching.
 And ironically almost none do to this day.

-Turnipseed is on the stand and he says: "Now, you know, some ninth graders, especially black male ninth graders, are pretty big, and I worried that teachers, especially white lady teachers, would have trouble controlling their classes with material like this in the book."
+Turnipseed is on the stand and he says: "Now, you know, some ninth-graders, especially black male ninth-graders, are pretty big, and I worried that teachers, especially white lady teachers, would have trouble controlling their classes with material like this in the book."

 Wow.